thedigitalself/server-side-js-render/readme.md

 ##Basic

-This is a very simple example using a nodejs server and a trivial abount of javascript to show off the gist of the concept.
-In this example, the index.html displas a simple message.
+This is a very simple example using a nodejs server and a trivial amount of javascript to show off the gist of the concept.
+In this example, the index.html displays a simple message.
 This page is passed to a PhantomJS script via a nodeJs static server.
 The node server can be initialized with pre-rendering enabled or disabled.
-When pre-rendering is disabled viewing the source (not the element inspector), will reveal an empty h1 tag even though the message is displayed.
-Ehen pre-rendering is enabled, viewing the source will reveal that the h1 tag has a value equal to the javascript assignment.
+When pre-rendering is disabled, viewing the source (not the element inspector), will reveal an empty h1 tag even though the message is displayed.
+When pre-rendering is enabled, viewing the source will reveal that the h1 tag has a value equal to the javascript assignment.
 If you were a search engine spider, that h1 would look like it was part of a static page and not dynamic javascript.

 Starting the server with pre-rendering disabled.